seqcode/Bichrom/README.md

 Within each category, Bichrom expects **3 file types**:
 * Sequence File: This file contains sequence data (one training sequence of lenght L/line).
 Acceptable nucleotides: A, T, G, C, N.
+For an example: see `custom_data_files/data_train.seq'.
 * Chromatin Files: 1 file per chromatin experiment.
 Each input chromatin file contains chromatin signal (binned at any resolution) over the input genomic windows.
+For an example: see `custom_data_files/data_train.mES_dnaseseq.chromatin` which is uses a window length= 500, nbins=20.
 * Label File: This file contains binary labels associated with TF binding over the input genomic windows.
+For an example: see `custom_data_files/data_train.labels'

 File paths to these files should be summarized in a configuration YAML file.
 For the structure of the YAML file, please see:   `sample_data/sample_custom_config.yaml`